MattLong87/BrightLabel/README.md

 # 🟨 BrightLabel
-BrightLabel is a React Native mobile app built with Expo that allows you to uses your phone's camera to scan barcodes on packaged foods and display (and save) nutrition information.
+BrightLabel is a React Native mobile app built with Expo that allows you to use your phone's camera to scan barcodes on packaged foods and display (and save) nutrition information.

 ## Installation
 1. Clone this repository